 First year students interested in the Prepaid Tuition Plan must enroll and make payment prior to beginning their first semester.
 Students with scholarships or grants based on financial need are not eligible to participate in the plan.

-Please call Student Financial Services at 508-565-1088 for further information regarding the Prepaid Tuition Plan.
+Please call Student Accounts at (508)565-1386 for further information regarding the Prepaid Tuition Plan.

 Stonehill Monthly Affordable Payment (MAP) Plan

-Stonehill offers an interest free 8- or 10-month tuition payment plan for payment of Tuition, Room and Board that can be used instead of or in conjunction with other borrowing to cover educational costs.
+Stonehill offers an interest free 4- or 5-month tuition payment plan each semester for payment of Tuition, Room and Board and other fees that can be used instead of or in conjunction with other borrowing to cover educational costs.

 Enrollment in the plan is online through the secure student account portal.
 Payments are automatically withdrawn from your checking account each month.
-The enrollment deadline for the 10-month plan is August 15, with the first payment due August 1.
-The deadline for the 8-month plan is August 31, with the first payment due August 15.
-Those who enroll in a fall semester plan will be automatically enrolled in a spring plan.
+The enrollment deadline for the 5-month fall plan is August 15, with the first payment due August 1.
+The deadline for the 4-month fall plan is August 31, with the first payment due August 15.
+The enrollment deadline for the spring 5-month plan is December 31, with the first payment due January 1, and January 14 for the spring 4-month plan with the first payment due January 15.
 There is a $30 per semester enrollment fee.
-Charges other than tuition, room and board must be paid directly to the College by the due date.

 For instructions on adding an authorized user, click here.